ingonyama-zk/icicle/docs/docs/icicle/golang-bindings/ntt.md

 ### Return Value

-- **IcicleError**: Returns an error code indicating the success or failure of the NTT operation.
+- **CudaError**: Returns a CUDA error code indicating the success or failure of the NTT operation.

 ## NTT Configuration (NTTConfig)